cryptorelay/redis-aggregation/README.md

 * ``agg.current key ``

-  Query current timucket and the partial aggregation results.
+  Query current time buckets and the partial aggregation results.

 * ``agg.save key``

   Save current partial aggregation results into standalone key.
 They will automatically be saved when the time bucket changes in group by aggregation.

-* ``agg.clear key``

-  Clear the partial aggregation results, won't delete already saved keys.

 * ``agg.last_id key``